-All course materials will be provided in class or online.
+All course materials will be provided in class or online

-LCE2/13d: A World of Things': The Makings and Breakings of the American Dream Spring Semester
+LCE2/13d: A World of Things': The Makings and Breakings of the American Dream

-With a particular focus on the post-war period, this class will interrogate the notion of the American Dream-the promise of prosperity, success, social mobility and opportunity-and its role and depictions in American literature.
-Attention will be paid to the historical origins of the concept and its contexts, its ability to create an appealing and enduring myth, and its entanglements with consumer culture.
-How do variables of class, gender and race complicate these promises?
-Richard Yates's Revolutionary Road will provide a lens on the geographies of the American Dream, and the ways that literature grappled with the aesthetics of consumerism, the languages of advertising and mass media.
+With a particular focus on the post-war period, this class will interrogate the notion of the American Dream-the promise of prosperity, success, social mobility, and opportunity-and its role and depictions in American literature.
+Attention will be paid to the origins of the concept and its contexts, its ability to create an appealing and enduring myth, and its entanglements with consumer culture.
+How do variables of class, gender, and race complicate these promises?
+F. Scott Fitzgerald's "Winter Dreams" and Richard Yates's Revolutionary Road will provide a lens on the social geographies of the American Dream, and the ways that literature grappled with the aesthetics of consumerism and the languages of advertising and mass media.
 For different perspectives, we will read Lorraine Hansberry's play A Raisin in the Sun and Sylvia Plath's The Bell Jar, dwelling on the shortcomings and disillusionments of the American Dream, its conformities and structures of oppression.
-We will end by exploring radical reactions against it, analysing a selection of work from the Beat movement, including poems and prose by Allen Ginsberg and Jack Kerouac, and asking ourselves if and how an American Dream can still be said to exist.
+We will end by exploring radical reactions against it, analysing a selection of texts by Beat Generation writers, including Allen Ginsberg and Jack Kerouac, and asking ourselves if and how an American Dream can still be said to exist.

-Lorraine Hansberry, A Raisin in the Sun, Vintage Sylvia Plath, The Bell Jar, Faber and Faber Richard Yates, Revolutionary Road, Vintage Classics Further bibliographical details and selected poems and texts will be provided in class.
+F. Scott Fitzgerald, "Winter Dreams" [Available online] Lorraine Hansberry, A Raisin in the Sun, Vintage [Available in bookshops or for online order] Sylvia Plath, The Bell Jar, Faber and Faber [Available in bookshops or for online order]

+Richard Yates, Revolutionary Road, Vintage Classics [Available in bookshops or for online order] Further bibliographical details and selected poems and texts will be provided in class.

-LCE2/14b: INTRODUCTION TO TRANSLATION STUDIES
+LCE2/14b: INTRODUCTION TO TRANSLATION THEORY